Truncus arteriosus

 • Seek support.
 Ask for help from family members and friends.
 Connecting with others in support groups may help manage stress.
 Contact nonprofit organizations, such as the American Heart Association.

 • Talk about your concerns.
-You might worry about the risks of vigorous activity, especially after heart repair surgery.
+You might worry about the risks of strenuous activity, especially after heart repair surgery.
 Ask your child's heart doctor, called a pediatric cardiologist, which activities are safe for your child.

 Preparing for an appointment